 UV resin is a ready-to-use liquid resin that hardens when exposed to UV light.
 Unlike epoxy resin, it requires no mixing and no measuring — it comes ready to use directly from the bottle.

 No mixing means no ratio mistakes.
 UV resin is one of the easiest ways to start resin art with immediate results.
+Browse our UV Resin Jewellery Kits to get started.

 UV resin works through a simple process called UV curing.
 Here is how it works step by step: